oktaviorezap/Customer-Churn-Prediction-using-Machine-Learning/README.md

 # Business Impact Analysis
 **Business Objective** : Reducing the Number of Churn
 <br>Although the percentage of churn rate has decreased after prediction (Actual Data : **26.42%**; Logistic Regression: **19.99%**; Catboost Classifier: **19.86%**), we also need to look at the Business Impact of various Business Metrics after Prediction which is seen from **False Positive (Churn predicted as No Churn)** and **False Negative (No Churn predicted as Churn)**, among others:
-1. **Revenue Loss**: measuring the potential loss of Average Revenue from the Prediction results.
+1. **Revenue Profit / Loss**: measuring the potential profit/loss of Average Revenue from the Prediction results.
-2. **CLTV (Customer Life-Time Value) Loss**: measures the potential loss of Average Revenue that can be generated from a customer during their relationship with the company.
+2. **CLTV (Customer Life-Time Value) Profit / Loss**: measures the potential profit/loss of Average Revenue that can be generated from a customer during their relationship with the company.
 <br>

-## Business Impact Analysis Implementation
 **Data Provided:**
 1. Average Monthly Charges (Churn Customer): $74.61 per Month
 2. Average Monthly Bill (No Churn Customers): $61.54 per Month
 3. Average Length of Stay (Churn Customers): 17.99 Months
 4. Average Tenure (Without Churn Customers): 37.61 Months

+## Business Impact Analysis Implementation (Loss Potential)
 <br>

 **Logistic Regression**: